Kids Ruby Scarlet

 https://us06web.zoom.us/j/81432882619?pwd=Lm0eNzJ8WugSt4jkGLFciZ6oMgMSJX.1

-WEEK 2: THE BEST FIRST
+WEEK 2: THE MAZE OF TACTICS

 Teacher: Corey Woods